tylergibbs/dsc180ProjectB/README.md

                       --out new_output.json
 ```

-It can also generate synthetic data using the following two paramiters
+It can also generate synthetic data using the following two parameters
 * -n number of observations
 * -d number of variables
 * --degree number of causal relationships
-The following paramiters are optional to further specify the type of synthetic data generated
+The following parameters are optional to further specify the type of synthetic data generated
-* --graph_type ER, SF respectivly Erdös-Rényi or scale-free graphs
+* --graph_type ER, SF respectively Erdös-Rényi or scale-free graphs
-* --noise_type EV, EN, EXP GUMBEL, which are repsecivly gaussian equal variance, gaussian nonequal variance, exponential, gumbel
+* --noise_type EV, EN, EXP GUMBEL, which are respectively gaussian equal variance, gaussian nonequal variance, exponential, gumbel

 ```rb
 python3 main.py GOLEMTS \